1993 Burlington, Vermont mayoral election

 The 1993 Burlington, Vermont mayoral election was held on March 2, 1993.
 Republican nominee Peter Brownell defeated incumbent Progressive Coalition Mayor Peter Clavelle.

 Clavelle won renomination as the Progressive Coalition's candidate.
 The Republican Party, which had not run a candidate since the 1983 mayoral election, gave its nomination to Brownell, a member of the city council from the 6th district.
-The Democratic Party selected to not run or endorse a candidate.
-Brownell defeated Clavelle despite Clavelle's having fundraised more money, more endorsements, and having two hundred more volunteers working on his campaign.
-Clavelle stated that he had lost the election due to him passing legislation to have Burlington pay for the health care benefits for domestic partners of city workers.
+The Democratic Party opted to not run or endorse a candidate.
+Brownell defeated Clavelle despite Clavelle's advantage in funds raised, endorsements, and two hundred more volunteers working on his campaign.
+Clavelle stated that he had lost the election for passing legislation to make Burlington residents pay for the health care benefits for city workers' domestic partners.

 This was the first time since the election of Bernie Sanders in 1981 that somebody not aligned with the Progressive Coalition won election to the mayoralty.
 Brownell was the first Republican to hold the office of mayor since Edward A. Keenan left office in 1965.
 This election is the most recent time a Republican won election to the mayoralty of Burlington.